 Max Kelly, a former chief security officer at Facebook and currently CEO of Leesburg, Va-based Praxis Security, providing computer security services, affirm that any individual, any business, or any entity associated with the Internet is prone to security attacks.

 Following are some tips that will help you prevent cyber attacks:

 - Apply encryption

-Encryption ensures the security of the information by making the use of ciphers and cryptography.
-From data to devices, encryption can help you keep a safer distance from the hackers.
+Encryption ensures the security of the information by making use of ciphers and cryptography.
+From data to devices, encryption can help you keep a safer distance from hackers.

 - Teach the employees regarding the in-going threats

-Phishing has become the most common type of attack which not only steal your credentials buy also corrupts your networks and businesses.
+Phishing has become the most common type of attack which not only steals your credentials but also corrupts your networks and businesses.
 They often can be found in the e-mail messages, which ask to click on the link, which further inserts some sort of malicious code into the system.
 Training employees regarding the risks associated with such links and doubtful e-mails can protect against threats.
-Also they should be warned regarding the download of the mobile apps.
-Apps can consist of malwares.
+Also, they should be warned regarding the download of mobile apps.
+Apps can consist of malware.
 Companies like Appthority help guide about the relevant apps which can be downloaded or are risk-free.
 It charges $1.50 per month for a user.

 - Keep an eye on your network